dreamscale-io/audio-1/README.md

-# audio-1
+# Audio 1
-Real time audio programming for music creation, dj mixing, and live performance.
+Audio 1 is an Audio Develoment Environment (ADE) for programming music, songs, dj mixing, and live performance.